upwork/node-upwork/README.md

 Visit the `Upwork API documentation Center <https://developers.upwork.com/#authentication_oauth-10>`_ for full details.

-1. - `example/example.js` to `myapp.js`
+1. `example/example.js` to `myapp.js`
 2. open `myapp.js `and type the consumerKey and consumerSecret that you previously got from the API Center.

 ***That's all.
-Run your app as `node myapp.js` and have fun.***'
+Run your app as `node myapp.js` and have fun.***

 ## Documentation

-Please use YUIDoc to build the local copy of the documentation or use http://upwork.github.io/node-upwork/
+Please use YUIDoc to build the local copy of the documentation or use http://upwork.github.io/node-upwork/.